 Type 69 / WZ-121 Main Battle Tank

-The Type 69 (also known by its industrial designator WZ-121) main battle tank is effectively a Chinese copy of the Soviet T-55 tank and an improved version of the Type 59 main battle tank, with improvements in gunnery and automotive areas.
-It is a relatively inexpensive and easy to operate tank, but it is of an outdated design by modern standards.
-This series was first seen in public in 1982.
+The Type 69 main battle tank (also known by its industrial designator WZ-121) was effectively a Chinese copy of the Soviet T-55 tank and an improved version of the Type 59 medium tank (itself a copy of the Soviet T-54A), with improvements in gunnery and automotive areas.
+It was a relatively inexpensive and easy to operate tank, but remained largely a 1960s-era design.

 |Join the GlobalSecurity.org mailing list|